RaphaelUngerFH/software_deployment/Lab1/README.md

 ### Deploy the template
 After the resource group was created, the template can be deployed with the following command.

-`az deployment group create --name Lab1 --resource-group Lab1 --template-file azuredeploy.json`
+`az deployment group create --name Lab1 --resource-group Lab1 --template-file azuredeploy.json --parameters @azuredeploy.parameters.json`